ivan-ristovic/the-godfather/README.md

 The commands are invoked by sending a message starting with a "prefix" or by mentioning the bot at the start of the message.

 The default prefix for the bot is ``!``, however you can change it using ``prefix`` command (affects just the guild in which it is invoked).
-You can also trigger commands by mentioning the bot.

 For example, valid command calls are:
 ```